Quansight/Quansight-website/apps/labs/posts/oss-fund-2025.md

 ---
-title: "Supporting the Foundations: Announcing the 2025 Quansight OSS Fund Recipients"
+title: 'Supporting the Foundations: Announcing the 2025 Quansight OSS Fund Recipients'
 published: January 26, 2026
 authors: [ralf-gommers]
 description: 'Announcement of our second yearly OSS Fund and its awardees'
 category: [Community, Funding]
 featuredImage:
-  src: TODO
+  src: /posts/oss-fund-2025/hero-featured-image.png
-  alt: TODO
+  alt: Line illustration of a small marsh ecosystem with plants and a bird flying over.
 hero:
-  imageSrc: TODO
+  imageSrc: /posts/oss-fund-2025/hero-featured-image.png
-  imageAlt: TODO
+  imageAlt: Line illustration of a small marsh ecosystem with plants and a bird flying over.
 ---

 Making community-driven open source projects thrive is at the core of what we do